Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Feature Ablation and Physical Interpretation of the Compact Model

 \subsection{Minimal Core Feature Set}

 To determine whether the compact model contains redundant information, we constructed reduced feature sets using the most important features identified from the ablation ranking.
-Models were trained with progressively smaller subsets in order to identify the minimal number of variables required to retain the performance of the compact feature model.
+Models were trained with progressively smaller subsets to identify the minimal number of variables required to retain the performance of the compact feature model.
 The relation between feature count and classification performance is shown in Figure~\ref{fig:minimal_core}.

-As shown in Figure~\ref{fig:minimal_core}, a subset containing approximately ten features retains nearly the full performance of the 16-feature compact model, with only a small decrease in F1-score.
-The retained variables include one red-band brightness scale, color indices, a variability statistic, the global time span, and peak times in multiple filters.
+As shown in Figure~\ref{fig:minimal_core}, a subset containing approximately ten features retains a large fraction of the performance of the 16-feature compact model, with a decrease in F1-score of only 0.0057, while smaller subsets show progressively larger degradation.
+The retained variables include one z-band brightness scale, color indices, a variability statistic, the global time span, and peak times in multiple filters.

+Table~\ref{tab:minimal_core_table} quantifies the trade-off between feature count and classification performance.
+The top-10 subset retains nearly the full performance of the 16-feature model, while smaller subsets show progressively larger degradation.
+This demonstrates that the classification signal is concentrated in a compact set of physically meaningful descriptors and that a compact core can capture most of the relevant information.

 These quantities correspond closely to the fundamental physical descriptors of a photometric transient:

 \begin{itemize} \item luminosity scale, \item spectral shape, \item temporal duration, \item band-dependent peak evolution, \item flux variability. \end{itemize}